awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/what-is-amazon-ec2-auto-scaling.md

 ## Related Services<a name="related-services"></a>

-To configure automatic scaling for all of the scalable resources for your application, use AWS Auto Scaling\.
+To configure automatic scaling for all of the scalable AWS resources for your application, use AWS Auto Scaling\.
+With AWS Auto Scaling, you can also simplify the process of defining dynamic scaling policies for your Auto Scaling groups and use predictive scaling to scale your Amazon EC2 capacity in advance of predicted traffic changes\.
 For more information, see the [AWS Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/plans/userguide/)\.

 To automatically distribute incoming application traffic across multiple instances in your Auto Scaling group, use Elastic Load Balancing\.
 For more information, see the [Elastic Load Balancing User Guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/)\.